yuenalaw/languageappreport/main.typ

 5. Interaction with native speakers

 While my app currently may not be able to achieve (5), further implementation of my app could include using chat bots such as Bing Chat or Chat-GPT to role-play as a language buddy.

 #pagebreak()

+= Requirements specification

+So far, we have seen importance of personalized, relevant content, microlearning, spaced-repetition, multimedia learning through images, audio and animations, self-evaluation for speaking, and gamification.
+Gamification and relevant content have also been re-iterated through the initial surveys sent out to language learners and teachers.

+One of the main issues of language learning is not being able to find appropriate content.
+Content in textbooks and apps today follow a particular school system, which contains some topics that may not be of interest to the user.
+Therefore, social media platforms can be leveraged to provide content that is more relevant to the user, due to their personalization algorithms.
+A popular social media video-sharing platform is YouTube, where users can find content that is more niche and specific to their interests.

+However, just obtaining transcripts from YouTube videos does not help with language learning.
+Users should be able to make flashcards out of certain sentences and words of interest to learn from.
+Flashcards should incorporate multimedia such as images, audio and animations to help a student's analogical thinking.
+The creation of these flashcards would then be re-surfaced to the user in a spaced repetition system, which studies have shown to be effective in long-term memory retention.
+Interactive learning, gamification and microlearning have also been proven to keep up engagement and motivation, as well as provide a sense of progression.
+Consequently, the app should incorporate short games with fun exercises to test the user's flashcards.

+Those who took the survey also mentioned the importance of a responsive UI that would correct users instantaneously.
+Games can help achieve this, with exercises including listening exercises that would enhance a user's understanding and speaking, as highlighted by the survey results.
+Self-evaluation techniques would be utilised in the speaking exercises, where users can record themselves speaking and the app would provide feedback on their pronunciation.

+Therefore, the functional requirements for the implementation is as follows:

+#table(
+  columns: (auto, auto, auto),
+  inset: 10pt,
+  align: horizon,
+  [*Functional Requirement*], [*Features required*], [*Priority*], text("As a user, I want to obtain transcripts from interesting videos to study from."), list(
+    [Connect to the YouTube application programming interface (API).], [Transcribe the YouTube video.],
+    [Translate the selected YouTube video.]
+  ),
+  text("Should"),
+  text("As a user, I want to identify certain sentences and words to make flashcards from."), list(
+    [Incorporate NLP models to do word segmentation on the transcript.], [Create a database to store the user created flashcards.], ), text("Should"), text("As a user, I want to be able to review the flashcards in a spaced repetition system."), list(
+    [Create a spaced repetition system where the tested vocabulary gets surfaced to the user at optimal times.], [Allow the user to create their flashcard on the app.], ), text("Could"), text("As a user, I want to be able to improve listening and speaking skills."), list(
+    [Games that allows users to listen to the sentence pronunciation to test listening skills.], [Games that allows users to speak the sentence to test speaking skills.], ), text("Could"), text("As a user, I want to be engaged with the app and have fun while learning."), list(
+    [Incorporate progression aspects into the app, such as streaks.], ), text("Could"),
+)

+#pagebreak()
 = Implementation (Backend)